 Performance management software allows you to clearly define the metrics you’re using to measure progress, for instance the additional number of units to be manufactured or the percentage increase in sales you’re aiming to hit.
 These targets can be readily identified by all users, making progress tangible for everyone involved.

 With these metrics in place, performance management tools can be used to highlight exactly how your objectives are progressing, including any short-term checkpoints or milestones teams and individuals need to be aware of.
 Percentage of objectives completed, green/red “traffic lights”, start/stop/continue and other visual indicators of how well your goals are progressing can all be adopted in your performance management tools to give leaders and employees an at-a-glance understanding of where things currently stand – and where corrective action needs to be taken.

-Discuss with regular meetings and one2ones
+Discuss “what are SMART objectives?” with regular meetings and one2ones

 While monitoring progress allows businesses to spot where objectives are on track as well as where people are lagging behind, it’s the regular conversations between managers, leaders and individuals which really bind the organization together for optimal alignment.
 Simply discussing what’s required at the outset isn’t enough; ongoing conversations need to be a core element of the SMART objective process if they are to be successful.

 From weekly team meetings to regular one2ones between managers and employees, consistent dialogue which flows in all directions makes sure that the relevant people remain focused on work which is centred around hitting those objectives.
 These exchanges also offer a great opportunity to discuss the personal development objectives of members of staff, offering development and training which is in line both with the wider goals of the company and the personal ambitions of the employee.
 A better understanding of how your company can support the development of each employee will increase their motivation and engagement.